Sridhar-M-S/pricegrid/README.md

 Prerequisites:
 Install Node.js and Angular CLI

-Check the versions using:
+Open a terminal and Check the versions using:

    node -v

    npm -v

    ng version

-1. Navigate to the `price-grid-app` angular project folder. cd price-grid-app
+1. Open a terminal and Navigate to the `price-grid-app` angular project folder.

+   cd price-grid-app

    npm install

-2. Start the Angular application with: ng serve
+3. In a terminal start the Angular application with:

+   ng serve

-3. The application should now be running.
+5. The application should now be running.

-4. The Angular app should be accessible at http://localhost:4200/
+6. The Angular app should be accessible at http://localhost:4200/

 To stop the Angular app, press CTRL + C